possiblynaught/repostore/README.md

 │
 └───personal_config_repo/ (git repo you will use to backup/restore all others) │   │   a_directory_of_many_git_repos.csv (file to backup/restore repos)
-│   │   a_user_script.sh (your own script to trigger backup/restore subscripts)
+│   │   example_user_script.sh (your own script to trigger backup/restore subscripts)
 │   │   ...
 │   │
 │   └───repostore/ (this repo added as a git submodule)